odoe/learn-dojo/posts/data-aware-widgets.md

 const factory = create({ icache, resource });
 ```

-This pretty straight forware, the factory method will let us create widgets with local state and a resource API.
+This pretty straight forward, the factory method will let us create widgets with local state and a resource API.
 Now we can move on to the widget, which will cover in sections.

 ```tsx
 const HackerNewList = factory(function HackerNewList({